hollychen503/registryaccess/README.md

 # Notes:
 - only test on ubuntu 16.04
-- change docker-compose.yml and mygit.toml to use new domain name
+- change docker-compose.yml and registry.toml to use new domain name

 # run